upavloff/upavloff.github.io/README.md

-# Step to build this project
+# Steps to Build this Project

 ## 1. Start by creating a React App